 Learning how to trim marijuana plants correctly is essential to produce high quality buds.
 This article will walk you through the tools and techniques to trim marijuana.

-If there’s one part of growing marijuana that really sucks, it’s trimming your newly harvested plants.
+If there’s one part of growing weed that really sucks, it’s trimming your newly harvested plants.
 I wanted to say that first and foremost, especially if you’ve never done it before, because you will soon learn that everyone feels the same way about trimming.
 It sucks.

 The best tools for trimming marijuana

-If you’re looking for the best tools to trim a marijuana, you have several options.
+If you’re looking for the best tools to trim a cannabis plant, you have several options.
 The standard among growers we know seems to be the Fiskars pruning shears.
 The style of pruning clippers has a spring to open them after each squeeze, which definitely saves a little hand strain when you consider you’ll be doing thousands and thousands of cuts.

 Floral scissors which have big openings for your fingers can also be used to trim weed plans.
 But they don’t have a spring so over time your fingers may become fatigued.
 Trimming is already unpleasant enough without sore fingers, so getting the Fiskars-style pruners with springs is definitely a good choice if you’re a beginner turning to trim marijuana.